Is $130,000 a Good Salary for a Single Person?

 Keep an Eye on Costs

 Tracking your spending with an app can help you see where your money is going in real time, which could make it easier to stick to your budget.
-It also can be a good idea to check your credit card and bank statements weekly or monthly.
+It can also be a good idea to check your credit card and bank statements weekly or monthly.

 The Takeaway

-Though it may not qualify as “rich,” in most parts of the U.S. a $130,000 salary can provide a comfortable lifestyle, especially if you’re single.
+Though it may not qualify as “rich,” in most parts of the U.S., a $130,000 salary can provide a comfortable lifestyle, especially if you’re single.

 You’ll still have to live within your means day to day while also working toward your long-term goals.
 But with the right attitude, discipline, and financial tools, you can improve your chances of success.
 Creating a budget that you can stick to can be an important first step.